dials/dials/doc/sphinx/about.rst

 ================

-We are grateful to the following people who have contributed to the development of DIALS either in the form of code, or through numerous intellecual discussions:
+We are grateful to the following people who have contributed to the development of DIALS either in the form of code, or through numerous intellectual discussions:

 Muhamed Amin,
+Alun Ashton
 Gleb Bourenkov,
 Phil Evans,
 Nat Echols,